pixelsnow/42_BSQ/README.md

 # 42_BSQ

+The aim of this project is to find the biggest square on a map, avoiding obstacles.

+Team project created in collaboration with Andrej Kurusiov.

+<img src="screenshot.png" width="500" />

 ✅ Passed Moulinette with 100/100 ✅

 ❌ Failed peer evaluations only due to an *accidental wildcard in Makefile*, which counted as a Norm violation.
 It's a pretty straightforward fix.
-Everything else about the project is good.
+Everything else about the project is perfectly fine.

-Team project created in collaboration with Andrej Kurusiov.

-<img src="screenshot.png" width="500" />

 ## About